ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-input-files.rst

    ~~~~
    import java.io.*;
    import java.util.*;
+   import java.nio.file.*;

    class Pokemon
    {
        // Add at least 3 attributes of a Pokemon found in the data file

        // Add a constructor that initializes the attributes of a Pokemon

-         // Add any getters that you need
+       // Add any getters that you need and a toString method
    }

    public class PokemonArrayList